 "The purpose of a cover letter is to say, 'Hi, let me introduce myself and tell you why I'd like to work for you, your company, or in this role."

-- First tell why you want to work for the company, or in a specific position, and/or why you want to live and work in their location.
+- First, describe why you want to work for the company or in a specific position, and/or why you want to live and work in their location.

-Harness the power of your cover letter to network.
+- Harness the power of your cover letter to network.
 Unsolicited or cold-call cover letters show initiative and a desire to work.
-Remember, the vast majority of jobs are never posted, they're jobs are often filled by candidates who the company already has a relationship with.
-Introduce yourself- that person can be you!
+Remember, the vast majority of jobs are never posted, they are jobs are often filled by candidates who the company already has a relationship with.
+Introduce yourself—that person can be you!

 - Cover Letter Template

 - Cover Letter Example 2

 - Cover Letter Example 4